BrandonN76/Amadey/README.md

 ### Amadey Family

 **Description:**
-In this analysis, I'll be examining “Blamer.exe,” a member of the Amadey malware family.
+In this analysis, I'll be examining “Utsysc.exe” a member of the Amadey malware family.
 Through both static and dynamic analyses, I aim to uncover the key characteristics, functionalities, and potential impact of this malware on compromised systems.

 **VirusTotal Report:**
 <img src="https://i.imgur.com/A5LNpRd.png">